Shelby Park, Louisville

-Shelby Park is a neighborhood two miles southeast of downtown Louisville, Kentucky USA named after Kentucky's first governor, Isaac Shelby.
+Shelby Park is a neighborhood two miles southeast of downtown Louisville, Kentucky, USA, named after Kentucky's first governor, Isaac Shelby.
 Shelby Park has always been considered a working-class neighborhood.
 It was first populated by German immigrants in the early 1900s.
-By the 1950s, the neighborhood was majority African American.
+By the 1950s, the neighborhood was majority African-American.
 Today, Shelby Park is a blend of ethnic and economic diversity.
 People from all walks of life co-exist in a vibrant, art-filled community.

-The Shelby Park neighborhood is known for its 17-acre park by the same name.
+The Shelby Park neighborhood is known for its 17-acre park of the same name.
 Shelby Park was designed by the Olmsted Firm in 1907 and is the only Olmsted park in Louisville with a Carnegie library designed by Arthur Loomis.

 A gothic revival church at Oak and S. Shelby Streets constructed around 1886 is another architectural and historical landmark.

-Most of the residential homes in Shelby Park were constructed around 1900 to 1910 and are shotgun-style cottages and camelbacks, with some two-story brick federal style buildings in the mix, too.
+Most of the residential homes in Shelby Park were constructed around 1900 to 1910 and are shotgun-style cottages and camelbacks, with some two-story brick federal-style buildings in the mix, too.